weideng1/retail-demo/README.md

 #RetailDemo

-Example for using DSE Search to perform Basic Text Search, Multi-condition Query, Fuzzy and Range Search and Faceting Query.
+Example for using DSE Search to perform Basic Text Search, Multi-condition Query, Fuzzy and Range Search, Faceting Query and Geospatial Query.

 ##Usage:

+Load data:

+python dataload.py metadata_10k.json geodata.csv

+Then use browser to access http://<node0_public_ip>:7001 for all exercise notebooks.

 ###Docs